arduino/arduino-lint/docs/CONTRIBUTING.md

 task go:test-unit
 ```

-By default, all tests for all arduino-lint's Go packages are run.
+By default, all tests for all Arduino Lint's Go packages are run.
 To run unit tests for only one or more specific
 packages, you can set the `TARGETS` environment variable, e.g.:

 ```